qiyangduan/standard-models-1/background.md

 I choose only open source technologies.

 # Python vs R
+First of all, R is awesome.
+But it's just not my type.
+The battle between R and Python reminds me something about ICT convergence.
 Python is for programmers and R is for statisticians.

 # Python